Smudged Fingerprints: A Systematic Evaluation of the Robustness of AI Image Fingerprints

 All gradient-based attacks support both removal and forgery objectives.
-For non-gradient attacks (B2), we employ four standard image perturbations with parameter settings chosen to preserve high image quality comparable to gradient-based attacks (i.e. LPIPS $< 0.05$ and PSNR $> 35$ dB).
+For non-gradient attacks (B2), we employ four standard image perturbations with parameter settings chosen to preserve high image quality comparable to gradient-based attacks (i.e., LPIPS $< 0.05$ and PSNR $> 35$ dB).
 Specifically, we apply additive Gaussian noise with $\sigma = 0.005$ (B2-Noise), Gaussian blur with $\sigma = 0.5$ using a $3{\times}3$ kernel (B2-Blur), JPEG compression at quality $95$ (B2-JPEG), and isotropic downsampling to $0.9\times$ followed by upsampling (B2-Resize).
-Each perturbation is applied once independently to the original image, simulating one single adversarial query.
+Each perturbation is applied once independently to the original image, each simulating one single removal attempt.
 We also conduct an ablation over these hyperparameters and report their impact on attack success in Figure~\ref{fig:ablation_panel} in Appendix~\ref{apx:hyperparameters}.
 Since B2's perturbations are untargeted, we evaluate them only for removal attacks.

 We conduct all experiments with PyTorch on NVIDIA A100 GPUs.
 The reported results are the mean and standard deviation over $5$ independent runs, where each run involves training all models in the pipeline and then conducting an attack.
-Upon acceptance, we will publish all our source code with documentation on how to reproduce the experiments.